krishnan-mani/acCRRedit/HOW-TO.md

 - Step 5: Monitor the progress of S3 CRR.

+### TODO

-[S3 Inventory](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) is turned on for the 'destination' S3 bucket, so you can look at the inventory files when generated to verify which files replicated to the bucket and when.
+[S3 Inventory](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) when turned on for the 'destination' S3 bucket, will help verify which files replicated to the destination bucket and when.

 ### Costs incurred